Habsburg Spain: Art and culture

 The Spanish Golden Age was a flourishing period of arts and letters in Spain which spanned roughly from 1550 to 1650.
 Some of the outstanding figures of the period were El Greco, Diego Velázquez, Miguel de Cervantes and Pedro Calderón de la Barca.

 El Greco was a Greek painter whose dramatic and expressionistic style was met with puzzlement by his contemporaries but found appreciation in the 20th century.
 Velázquez's work became a model for 19th century realist and impressionist painters.

 Cervantes and de la Barca were both writers.
 Don Quixote de la Mancha, by Cervantes, is one of the most famous works of the period and probably the best-known piece of Spanish literature of all time.
 It is a parody of the romantic, chivalric aspects of knighthood and a criticism of contemporary social structures and societal norms.
 Juana Inés de la Cruz, the last great writer of this golden age, died in New Spain in 1695.

 This period also saw a flourishing in intellectual activity, now known as the School of Salamanca, producing thinkers that were studied throughout Europe.

-Colegio Mayor de San Ildefonso

-In 1666, the Colegio Mayor de San Ildefonso at the University of Alcalá underwent a royal reform commissioned by King Philip IV.
-Acting under a royal decree, jurist García de Medrano y Álvarez de los Ríos codified a new legal structure into an 82-title statute, implemented in 1667.
-The reform abolished the college’s traditional autonomy, regulated faculty elections, introduced term limits, and imposed Crown oversight in academic affairs through the Council of Castile.